 There’s no trashcan for turning a color (or any other property) on and off.
 The main reason has to do with animations.
 If at a later time you want your color to fade in, then it needs to start as the proper color in the first place.

 Unlike Sketch, Flow has no trashcan for properties.

-First, let’s get a basic animation for the orbit by positioning the orb at key times.
+First, let’s get a basic animation path for the orbit by positioning the orb at key times.

 Now you should have a diamond-like animation.

 Next, let’s balance out our animation by distributing the animations evenly along our timeline.